AnotherOne661/GitHub-OSINT-Scrapper/README.md

+# User guide

-# The "how to" is very easy.
+## The "how to" is very easy.
 Clone the repo, run it with Python, enter the GitHub username of the target